-Ruta Skučas is a partner at the firm’s Washington, D.C. office and is a member of the Power practice group.
-Ruta advises her clients on electric and natural gas matters, before the Federal Energy Regulatory Commission (FERC), as well as independent system operators and regional transmission organizations (ISO/RTO).
+Ruta Skučas is a federal energy regulatory and wholesale electricity markets partner in Washington, D.C., and is a member of the Power practice group.
+Ruta advises her clients on electric and natural gas matters before the Federal Energy Regulatory Commission (FERC), as well as independent system operators and regional transmission organizations (ISO/RTO).
 She has unique and extensive experience in energy trading, including on compliance and enforcement issues.
 Ruta also counsels renewable generation and independent transmission developers on strategic regulatory considerations and requirements.

-In 2015, Ruta was named to the National Law Journal's inaugural list of "Energy & Environmental Trailblazers."
+- Named to the National Law Journal's inaugural list of "Energy & Environmental Trailblazers (2015)

 - Member, Energy Bar Association